 - Historical agreements about land use and access

-- Proper protocols for entering and using different areas
+- Proper cultural protocols for entering and using different places

-When conflicts arise, Elders guide discussions to ensure cultural law and relationships are respected.
-They often convene family groups, mediate storytelling and remembrance, and work toward consensus decisions that restore social balance, rather than issuing formal legal judgments.
+When conflicts arise, Elders convene family groups, facilitate storytelling and remembrance, and work toward consensus decisions that restore social balance rather than issuing formal legal judgments.
+Their role is as much about maintaining relationships and cultural continuity as it is about resolving a discrete dispute.

 Regional Variations in Elder-Led Dispute Resolution